-8. Economic Development
+8) Economic Development

-- a.
-Support new and current business development Support legislation and programs that support economic development efforts that augment and promote business retention and expansion, as well as create an environment conducive to new business attraction. - b.
-Support of commercial filming Support bills and initiatives to attract and retain film production in the state as increased filming statewide will result in commercial opportunities for commercial filming projects in Mono County. - c.
-Support sustainable tourism and recreation economy Support legislation that strengthens the tourism and recreation economy, including the formation of a State Office of Outdoor Recreation.
+Support legislation and programs that support economic development efforts that augment and promote business retention and expansion, as well as create an environment conducive to new business attraction.

+b) Support of commercial filming

+Support bills and initiatives to attract and retain film production in the state as increased filming statewide will result in commercial opportunities for commercial filming projects in Mono County.

+c) Support sustainable tourism and recreation economy

+Support legislation that strengthens California's sustainable tourism and outdoor recreation economy.